Taxis of Singapore: The 1970s, 1980s and 1990s

-The 2000s
+The 2000s: Rise of Electronic Payments and Alternative Sources of Fuel in Taxis

 In November 2006, NETS payment was made available for the first time in taxis in Singapore, and in September 2009, online taxi booking was introduced.
 In February 2010, the ComfortDelGro taxi booking app was launched for iPhone users, and this was extended in June 2011 to Android and Blackberry users.
 In December 2013, in-vehicle cameras were installed in all ComfortDelGro taxis.

 In January 2007, ComfortDelGro introduced a new generation of taxis, which were the Hyundai Sonata, followed by the Toyota Camry (Natural Gas Retrofit) in 2008, whereas Yellow-Top had purchased Fiat Panorama and Fiat Croma JTD.
 ComfortDelGro had announced that it would be purchasing Hyundai Sonata and Hyundai i40 vehicles after which it was replaced by Toyota Prius and Hyundai Ioniq Hybrid.

 On 11 July 2008, ComfortDelGro announced the implementation of a $0.30 fuel surcharge starting from 17 July.
 Other taxi companies except Prime Taxis followed suit with different implementation dates.
 ComfortDelGro Yellow-Top taxis ceased to exist from October 2007.

 On 25 January 2008, the Land Transport Authority announced that it would also set up a common call booking telephone number for taxis by July 2008, to complement the taxi companies’ call booking systems, which is called +65 6342 5222 (Common Taxi Booking Number).
 In March 2008, street hail in the central business district was banned, but it was relaxed in stages, on roads without public buses plying in the first phase from 17 March 2009, the second phase involved shortening the time to full-day bus lane hours from 23 February 2012 and finally, it was eased on every road except roads with full-day and half-day bus lanes from January 2013.

-Since 2008, SMRT Taxis had purchased various taxis, ranging from Chrysler 300C, Hyundai Azera, SsangYong Rodius and Hyundai Starex.
+Since 2008, SMRT Taxis diversifed its taxi fleet with purchase of various taxi models, ranging from Chrysler 300C, Hyundai Azera, SsangYong Rodius and Hyundai Starex.
 The first Chevrolet Epica was delivered in May 2011 to TransCab and SMRT Taxis.
 All Chevrolet Epica vehicles were retired by 2019.
-SMRT Taxis had purchased Toyota Prius since 2013 and currently operates them till today.
+SMRT Taxis then standardised its taxi fleet with mostly Toyota Prius.

-On 30 September 2013, Smart Taxis ceased operation.
-The LTA transferred some taxis from Smart Taxis to TransCab.
+On 30 September 2013, Smart Taxis ceased operations.
+LTA had transferred some taxis from Smart Taxis to TransCab.

 In September 2014, the last Toyota Crown and Nissan Cedric taxis were officially withdrawn from service and scrapped.
 The withdrawal of these taxi models marked the end of taxis with $3.00 flagdown fares.

 In 2014, the number of taxis in Singapore is at its peak of 28,736.